 Although it is true that slouching is bad for you back, sitting up too straight for too long also adds stress to your back that will eventually start to hurt.
 Instead, try taking frequent breaks and walking around.

 When you’re sitting, it’s okay to lean back in your chair with your feet on the floor and to let your back curve slightly.
-One way to avoid sitting too long is the look for opportunities to stand up while you work, such as when you are reading or talking on the phone.
+One way to avoid sitting too long is to look for opportunities to stand up while you work, such as when you are reading or talking on the phone.

 Lifting heavy weights will hurt your back.